Soviet Jews in America: Activism

 Various grassroots activist groups emerged in America in the 60s to lobby for Soviet Jewish migration to the United States.
 The idea was to apply enough pressure to pry open the iron curtain, and have the resources to settle and assimilate Soviet Jews in the United States.

-One campaign included making direct contact with Soviet Jews, by mail.
+One campaign included making direct contact with Soviet Jews, by mail, was started in Cleveland.
 Attempts to contact refuseniks were thwarted by the Soviet state.
 However, the addresses of eight Soviet synagogues were published, and in a campaign publicized by American Jewish newspapers, over 50,000 cards were sent to synagogues in the USSR.

-Student Struggle for Soviet Jewry (SSSJ)
+Union of Councils for Soviet Jews and Student Struggle for Soviet Jewry (SSSJ)

-The Student Struggle for Soviet Jewry was an American grassroots effort that was founded at Columbia University in 1964.
-Through their utilization of protests, information dissemination, and lobbying, the group pressured the Kremlin to allow for the release of refuseniks, and Jews seeking to escape the USSR.
+The Cleveland Council on Soviet Anti-Semitism, founded in 1963, was the first North American grassroots organization to advocate for Soviet Jews.
+In 1964 the Student Struggle for Soviet Jewry was founded at Columbia University.
+By 1970 six independent Soviet Jewry advocacy organizations joined to found the Union of Councils for Soviet Jews.
+Through their utilization of protests, information dissemination, and lobbying, these groups pressured the Kremlin to allow for the release of refuseniks, and Jews seeking to escape the USSR.
 Biblical phrases such as "Let my people go," dominated the activism, with American Jewish community playing a large role in disseminating and spreading information about the stories of Russian Jews.